Shabtai (society): Activities

 In reflection of its Jewish values, the society has held events to highlight social justice issues and promote interfaith dialogue and connectivity.
 In 2018, it held a screening of Academy Award-nominated Knife Skills, a film about EDWIN's restaurant in Cleveland, which employs and trains former prisoners to help them readjust and lead successful lives.
 The screening was attended by New Haven Mayor Toni Harp.

 In 2012, the society hosted Israel soldier Gilad Shalit in an event celebrating his release from five years of Hamas captivity the year before.
 Hundreds of students attended and were addressed by Prof. Charles Hill and dignitaries from the government of Israel.
 The society hosted Tony Schwartz, ghostwriter of The Art of the Deal, in 2017 to discuss Donald Trump's psychology, motivations, and character, as observed from shadowing him to write the book.

 In November 2018, Shabtai hosted criminal justice reform advocate Anthony Ray Hinton at a Yud Tes Kislev event commemorating the anniversary of the release of Shneur Zalman of Liadi from imprisonment by the tsarist Russian police.
 Hinton discussed the 30 years he spent on death row in Alabama before being freed by forensic evidence that his court-appointed lawyer had failed to request.
 In December 2018, Shabtai hosted attorney Kristen Gibbons Feden to discuss her prosecution of Bill Cosby on charges of rape.
 Feden said that the success of the prosecution proved that, increasingly "victims of rape and sexual assault can find justice in our legal institutions, as well as society."

+During the Gaza War, Rabbi Hecht hosted Israeli National Security Minister Itamar Ben-Gvir, a far-right ultranationalist previously convicted in Israel of racist incitement and support for terrorist groups, at Shabtai in New Haven.
+Ben-Gvir's appearances drew hundreds of demonstrators, along with the resignations of several members of Shabtai.